The-Adam-The/location_guessr_group_project/README.md

 # The Team

 We are a team of four and we made the game for our capstone project @CodeClan.
-We really enjoyed making this game and we hope you have fun playing it to.
+We really enjoyed making this game and we hope you have fun playing it too.

 Feel free to send us a message, or say hi!